BaronaGroup/docker-mongodb-oplog/README.md

 Simple mongodb image with single-node replicaset enabled.

 ### This image is unsecured, binds to all open interfaces and does not includes any authentication process.
-It it strictly meant for developpement, DO NOT use for production.
+It it strictly meant for developement, DO NOT use for production.

-It uses [mvertes/docker-alpine-mongo](https://github.com/mvertes/docker-alpine-mongo) as base image.

 ReplicaSet name: `rs0`.